Smart Lockbox

 Motivation

 I chose this project because it is practical and also a good embedded Rust challenge.
-It combines hardware and software in one system: keypad input, control logic, servo actuation, sensor feedback, and communication.
+It combines hardware and software in one system: keypad input, control logic, servo actuation, user feedback, and communication.
 I also wanted to build something physical that I can test and improve step by step.

 Architecture